 Set your out-of-office message to ‘gone surfing’ and step away from the laptop.
-As luck would have it, we’ve cut down your commute with our pick of the continent’s luxury hotels a stone’s throw from the sea.
-From Greece’s too-cool resorts to cosy Cornish boltholes, find your next beachfront stay here.
+As luck would have it, this summer we’ve cut down your commute with our pick of the continent’s luxury hotels a stone’s throw from the sea.
+From Greece’s too-cool resorts to cosy Cornish boltholes, here’s our pick of the best beachfront hotels in Europe…

 Domes Noruz Kassandra, Halkidiki

-Sometimes it’s hard to tell whether the party’s over or just getting started in Halkidiki, but whichever end of the day sees you crashing back bedwards, Domes Noruz Kassandra is your luxury landing pad.
-Super-soft duvets and a spoiling spa ward off any symptoms of a no-holds-barred night out, and the hotel’s all-white design goes easy on worse-for-wear eyes.
+Sometimes it’s hard to tell whether the party’s over or just getting started in Halkidiki, but whichever end of the day sees you crashing back bedwards, Domes Noruz Kassandra is your luxury landing-pad.
+Super-soft duvets and the spoiling Soma Spa (with its Codage and Elemis treatments) ward off any symptoms of a no-holds-barred night out, and the hotel’s all-white design goes easy on worse-for-wear eyes.

 If moving is absolutely not on your agenda, bed down on Chaniotis beach, right in front of the hotel.
-From your parasol-shaded lounger, drinks are only ever a button-press away.
+Or mosey over to Pefkohori beach, which has tavernas and indie shops nearby; or Poseidi Cape, whose sandbar flicks out into the Aegean.
 But when the pull of the party scene gets the better of you, it’s the out-size pool you want to head to.
-By day, settle there for sea-gazing swing chairs and straight-to-your-sunlounger cocktails.
+By day, settle there for sea-gazing swing chairs and cocktails on your sunlounger.
 Stay after hours, and things rev up with live DJ sets and till-sunrise parties.

 Where to eat